gturmel/memory-layout/notes.md

 Needs to flip on the click.
 `.on("click", function(){})`
 So this will be the basis of what I'm going to build, and I need to append things in the function.
 There's going to be a two click limit.
 Then they compare `<icon>` class.
 If same, they're locked open.
 If they're different, they flip back over, and a heart goes away.
 If all the tiles get flipped correctly, there's a new screen presented.
 The win screen.
 Similar to the lose screen.
 Show time, tries, and link to a new game (and a harder version).
+I think that having the matched icons go to a new class, or remove all classes to get them out of the rotating game, is going to be a good way to switch things.
+`.animate(properties[duration][easing][complete])`

 `setTimeout(function, delay)` will use a click event, and then pause for a sec before starting the animation.
 `requestAnimationFrame(callback)` lets the browser know that I'm trying to do an animation.
+`.rotate`
+[This](https://api.jquery.com/category/effects/) is a link to the page for jQuery animations.
+Definitely going to be useful.
+`.animate`

 ### Timer: